 These legal rights and privileges are:

-Once parentage is established, the court can make orders for child support, health insurance, child custody, visitation, name change, and reimbursement of pregnancy and birth expenses.
-Without establishing parentage, the court cannot make orders regarding these issues, so if 1 parent needs child support and the other will not pay voluntarily, the court will not be able to order child support until parentage is established.
+Once parentage is established, the court can make orders for child support, health insurance, child custody, visitation (parenting time), name change, and reimbursement of pregnancy and birth expenses.
+Without establishing parentage, the court cannot make orders regarding these issues.
+So if 1 parent needs child support and the other will not pay voluntarily, the court will not be able to order child support until parentage is established.

 And even if 1 of the child’s biological parents does not have any money or a job to support the child or does not want to be involved in the child’s life, it is still a good idea to establish parentage.
 The benefits to a child of establishing parentage go far beyond the financial issues as the list above shows and include things like allowing the child to get child support or health insurance later on, when the other parent gets a job or is in a better financial situation.

 If the situation is one in which there are more than 2 parents, all parents would have the rights and responsibilities of parentage.